 Racial Disparities in Lupus

 Lupus, also known as systemic lupus erythematosus (SLE), is a disorder that happens when your immune system attacks your own organs and tissues.
 Molecules called antibodies within your immune system normally detect and destroy foreign invaders such as bacteria and viruses.
-However, in lupus and other autoimmune diseases, the immune system turns on your body and attacks your own tissues.1
+However, in lupus and other autoimmune diseases, the immune system attacks your own tissues.1

 Lupus acts differently in different people, and it can affect multiple systems in your body.
 These include the skin, joints, kidneys, lungs, heart, brain, and blood cells.
 Depending on which systems of the body are affected, the symptoms of lupus vary from person to person.1